ned14/outcome/doc/src/content/reference/macros/co_try.md

 *Definition*: See {{% api "OUTCOME_CO_TRYV(expr)" %}} for most of the mechanics.

-If successful, an `auto &&var` is initialised to the expression result's `.assume_value()` if available, else to its `.value()`.
+If successful, `var` is initialised or assigned to the expression result's `.assume_value()` if available, else to its `.value()`.
 This binds a reference possibly to the `T` stored inside the bound result of the expression, but possibly also to a temporary emitted from the value observer function.

 *Header*: `<outcome/try.hpp>`

+*Legacy*: Before Outcome v2.2, `var` was always declared as an automatic rvalue ref.
+You can use the backwards compatibility macro `OUTCOME21_CO_TRY()` if wish to retain the old behaviour.